umer0335/College-student-enrollment-predictor-/README.md

     ```

 3. **Prepare your dataset:**
     Ensure your dataset is in CSV format and contains the relevant features you want to use for prediction.
+I have also provided the to pick     and choose specific columns from the CSV file.

 ## Running the Model